Released On 12th Dec 2025

 Actionable

-Common local authority data problems
+Common asbestos data problems in local authorities

 Many local authorities recognise that their asbestos data falls short of this ideal, often for entirely understandable reasons.
 Historic surveys may have been delivered in different formats, with each contractor using its own templates and coding.
 Over time, this can leave teams juggling multiple spreadsheets, PDF registers and legacy systems that do not talk to each other.